 All things considered, it’s best not to jump into a friend’s car and assume you can legally drive it, even with their permission.

-The same rules apply if someone else wants to borrow your car.
-To be covered, they will either need to have DOC cover or be added to your own insurance policy as a named driver.
+Perhaps, but the same rules apply if someone else wants to borrow your car.
+To be covered, they will either need to have DOC cover, be added to your own insurance policy as a named driver or take out a temporary policy.

 A temporary insurance policy may be a good option if, for example, your son or daughter wants to drive your car while they are home from university, and they are not covered on your insurance.

 Alternatively, you could consider ‘any driver’ car insurance which means anyone can drive your car – there’s often no limit to how many people can drive it.
-However, this type of policy isn’t very common, and you’ll often find it’s very expensive.
+However, this type of policy isn’t very common, and you may find it’s expensive.